-Head of Residential EE
+Head of Origination

 Since joining American Efficient in 2016, Sterling has worked to originate and manage incentive programs for efficient consumer products.
 Prior to his role with AE, Sterling worked in the solar sector in an EPC sales and account management capacity.
 Over almost a decade he was involved in implementing distributed energy projects throughout the mid-Atlantic for utilities, federal agencies, and commercial businesses.
 Sterling also spent time in the public sector with the North Carolina Energy Office, where he managed internal and external communications.
 Sterling attended UNCC as a Cameron Scholar, where he graduated with Interdisciplinary Honors.
 He is a father of two who lives in Raleigh with his spouse, Jessica, where he enjoys kendo, ACC basketball and the thriving food culture of the Triangle.

+Pete joined American Efficient in 2018 as Head of Origination and served as the organization’s CEO from 2019 – 2023.
 Prior to joining American Efficient, Pete held various leadership roles at SAS Institute and Opower, where he led energy efficiency and demand response sales for Investor Owned Utilities.
 He is the past Chair of the Board for the Southeast Energy Efficiency Alliance and has served on the boards for the Special Olympics North Carolina and Urban Ministries of Wake County.
 Pete holds an MBA from the Fuqua School at Duke University and BS from the University of North Carolina at Chapel Hill.
 He lives in Raleigh with his partner Maria and his three kids – Jack, Noah and Barrett.